A GM Cadillac Eldorado Brougham 1957. Flickr Image.

-On the other hand, General Motors (GM) has already been in the trade for more than several decades and has only jumped on the electric vehicle bandwagon recently.
+On the other hand, General Motors (GM) has already been in the trade for several decades and has only recently jumped on the electric vehicle bandwagon.

-With both companies getting more ambitious in the electric vehicle space, it would be interesting to see how both companies measure up to each other in terms of revenue, margins, profitability and possibly other metrics.
+With both companies getting more ambitious in the electric vehicle space, it would be interesting to see how each measures up to one another in revenue and margins.

-While both companies operate in the same industry, they have different approaches in terms of how their products are distributed.
+While both companies operate in the same industry, they have different approaches regarding how their products are distributed.
+In this aspect, Tesla adopts a retail-based business model, whereas GM’s business model is wholesale-based.

-Theoretically, I would expect Tesla’s margin to be worse than that of GM, considering the extra costs required to operate its retail stores.
+Theoretically, I would expect Tesla’s margin to be worse than that of GM, considering the extra expenses and costs required to operate its retail stores.

-In this article, we are doing a comparison of just revenue and gross margin between Tesla and GM to see how the results stack up.
+In this article, we compare Tesla and GM’s revenue and gross margins to see how the results stack up.

 Let’s take a look!